Lithl/fimpp-ts/README.md

 * `-o dirname` or `--out dirname`: place output files in `dirname` (relative to current working directory).
 If the input files have directory structure, that structure will be preserved.
+* `--browser`: generates code that is intended to be run in the browser, rather than as a Node command-line application.
+This changes, for example, `readline.question` to `prompt`.
 * `-js` or `--javascript`: compile the Typescript files into JavaScript.
 * `--no-typescript`: do not leave any Typescript files behind (not recommended without `--javascript`).
 Typescript files will still be generated, they will